 What is the Disability Futures fellowship?

-Funded by the Ford Foundation and The Andrew W. Mellon Foundation, Disability Futures is an 18-month initiative administered by United States Artists that aims to increase the visibility of disabled creative practitioners across disciplines and geography and elevate their voices individually and collectively.
+Funded by the Ford Foundation and The Andrew W. Mellon Foundation, Disability Futures is an initiative administered by United States Artists that aims to increase the visibility of disabled creative practitioners across disciplines and geography and elevate their voices individually and collectively.

 Through the fellowship, Ford and Mellon hope to address field-wide problems in arts and culture, journalism, and documentary film -- including, a dearth of disability visibility in the cultural sector, lack of professional development opportunities accessible to disabled practitioners, and the need for a national grant program that considers the unique financial challenges of disabled artists.